Keep doing your bit for wildlife!

 In your garden or outdoor space...

-Letting nature reclaim parts of your garden, and allowing wildflowers and other native plants to grow, is a great way to support wildlife.
-Let us know what you're doing using #letitgrow and tagging @BBCSpringwatch on Instagram, Facebook and Twitter.
+- Letting nature reclaim parts of your garden, planting for pollinators and allowing wildflowers and other native plants to grow, are great ways to support wildlife.
+With that in mind, leave the lawnmower in the shed and take part in No Mow May.

-- Follow these top tips from Kate Bradbury on making your garden a wildlife haven
+- Follow this action advice from Naturehood on making your garden a wildlife haven.

 - Create a wildlife pond - follow these tips to make an amphibian paradise, and learn how to give your new water feature the best surroundings for its new inhabitants.
 Best of all, you really can build one out of anything!